bonnguyen/AndroidFaceDetection/README.md

 Quick Usage
 ===========
 Easy to integrate with your project.
-In your XML layout, you can put the UberSeekBar
+In your XML layout, you can put the FaceDetectionView

 ```groovy
 <com.bonnguyen.camerafacedetection.FaceDetectionView